 (i) Most students came to class.
-The others; stayed home instead.
+The others, stayed home instead.

-(41) a.
-Structural iconicity in Schlenker et al. 2013: subset and relative complementation relations among semi-circular loci are preserved by assignment functions. b.
-Iconicity of nominal plurals as unpunctuated repetitions of a sign: here the 3 iterations abc of the sign denote a group (containing more than 3 objects), but the horizontal repetition of the sign indicates that the denoted group is horizontal, and the edges of the sign denote the edges of the group.
+- (40) a.
+Structural iconicity in Schlenker et al. 2013: subset and relative complementation relations among semi-circular loci are preserved by assignment functions (written as s). - b.
+Iconicity of nominal plurals as unpunctuated repetitions of a sign: here the 3 iterations abc of the sign denote a group (containing more than 3 objects), but the horizontal repetition of the sign indicates that the denoted group is horizontal, and the edges of the sign denote the edges of the group (here the interpretation function is written as I).

-5.4 Neutral vs. iconic forms
+6.4 Neutral vs. iconic forms

 It is an open question whether punctuated or unpunctuated repetitions can be interpreted non-iconically, i.e. without providing any information about the arrangement of the denoted entities.
-If such neutral interpretations are available, they could have two sources: it could be that a default arrangement of the repeated signs is interpreted as being intrinsically non-iconic; or it could be that some iconic interpretations are so vague as to provide little positional information.18
+If such neutral interpretations are available, they could have two sources: it could be that a default arrangement of the repeated signs is interpreted as being intrinsically non-iconic, as plurals are in English; or it could be that some iconic interpretations are so vague as to provide little positional information.27 In the second but not in the first case one would expect some vague iconic information to be provided by the repetition.

-Be that as it may, it is worth observing that the edge effect discussed in the previous sections leads us to expect that a 'neutral' form when combined with anaphora to an edge should be unacceptable, or reinterpreted as iconic.19 The reason is that we posited that it is because of their iconic semantics that edges can come to create singular discourse referents.
+Be that as it may, it is worth observing that the edge effect discussed in the previous sections leads us to expect that a 'neutral' form when combined with anaphora to an edge should be unacceptable, or reinterpreted as iconic.28 The reason is that we posited that it is because of their iconic semantics that edges can come to create singular discourse referents.